 When to Consider a Less Than Ideal Massage School

 My advice to her was to go to the school, but to supplement her education.
-To find a mentor to give additional training, to plan on doing a fair bit of continuing education, to find ways to fill in the gaps of her training.
+To find a mentor to give additional insight, to plan on doing a fair bit of continuing education, to find ways to fill in the gaps of her training.

 This is exactly what she did, and she now has a successful massage career.
-Had she relied solely on the community school for her education I truly believe she would not be where she is today.
+Had she relied solely on the school for her education I truly believe she would not be where she is today.
 I’ve watched too many students come out of this exact same program and completely flop!

 You may find yourself in a similar situation.
 If you are able to go into such an environment with your eyes wide open, knowing that you too will need to find ways to supplement your education you may be able to have a successful career.
 This wouldn’t be my first choice for you, and it shouldn’t be your first choice for yourself either!